John Ventimiglia: Legal issues

 On May 24, 2001, actor Vincent Gallo successfully sued Ventimiglia for assault and battery.
 The New York Supreme Court decided the case in Gallo's favor in Gallo v.
 Ventimiglia (2001).

 In May 2006, Ventimiglia was arraigned on drunken driving, drug possession, and other charges.
 Police officers allegedly spotted Ventimiglia weaving in and out of traffic, and tested his blood alcohol content at 0.12 (above the legal limit of .08), while also finding a zip-lock bag with cocaine residue in his possession.
 He was released on bail.
 In June, Ventimiglia pleaded guilty to drunk driving; he was fined $500 and had his license suspended for 90 days.
 His drug possession charges were dropped by prosecutors as part of a plea deal.

 Personal life

-Ventimiglia is divorced from his wife, Belinda, with whom he has a daughter, Lucinda and granddaughter, Shiloh.
+Ventimiglia is divorced from his wife, Belinda, with whom he has a daughter and a granddaughter.
 His youngest daughter, Odele Cape, died in 2023 two months after giving birth to her daughter and Ventimiglia's first grandchild.

 He is a lifelong New York Mets fan.